Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 ## ASCII Block Diagrams (text-first diagrams)

-The following ASCII/block diagrams provide a compact, text-first view of the system for reviewers who prefer plain-text architecture over rendered diagrams.
-These are intentionally exact to the project's stack and configuration.
+These ASCII/block diagrams offer a compact, text-first representation of the system's architecture and workflows.
+They are particularly useful for quick comprehension, documentation in text-only environments, and for reviewers who prefer a direct, unrendered view of the project's stack and configuration.

 ### Client Layer & Core Components